Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Abstract

 \section{Abstract}

-We analyze interactions between turbulent airfoil wake and an extremely strong gust using a data-driven framework with time-dependent bases.
+We analyze interactions between turbulent airfoil wakes and extreme gusts using a data-driven framework with time-dependent bases.
 The current approach represents each snapshot with time-varying bases consisting of two-dimensional in-plane modes and one-dimensional spanwise modes, together with a reduced covariance matrix.
-We derive closed-form evolution equations for these time-varying components and advance them over time, requiring only a small rolling window and avoiding full-history storage.
-Applied to extreme vortex gust-airfoil interaction at $Re=5000$, we examine how in-plane modes and their associated energy level evolve across gust conditions of varying intensity and size.
-Before impingement, the first in-plane mode dominates; after impingement, the second mode gains energy—amplified by stronger/larger gusts.
-A larger leading-mode energy gap implies coherent structure and faster recovery; a smaller gap with slower decay indicates richer multiscale activity and delayed re-stabilization.
-These trends follow the transient lift dynamics as well, with higher amplitude and more oscillations indicated by a rise in the leading singular values.
-This work provides an interpretable, time-varying data-driven modal analysis of extreme gust encounter.
+By deriving closed-form evolution equations, we advance these components using a small rolling window, eliminating the need for full-history storage.
+Applied to extreme vortex gust-airfoil interactions at $Re=5000$, we reveal that the first in-plane mode dominates before impingement, while the second mode gains energy post-impingement, amplified by gust intensity.
+During impingement, leading modes exhibit multiscale features such as shear-layer roll-up and fine-scale turbulence.
+The temporal evolution of the mode-energy spectrum and its rank gaps further quantifies these interactions.
+A large leading-mode gap indicates energy concentrated in a few coherent structures, leading to faster recovery, whereas a smaller gap indicates energy distributed across many modes, consistent with richer multiscale activity and delayed re-stabilization.
+These trends also follow the transient lift dynamics, with higher amplitude and more oscillations indicated by a rise in the leading singular values.
+This work may provide a foundation for time-varying data-driven modal analysis of extreme gust encounters.